smithy-lang/smithy/docs/source/spec/core/documentation-traits.rst

 ---------------

 Summary
-    Defines a proper name for a service or operation shape.
-This title can be used in automatically generated documentation and other contexts to provide a user friendly name for services and operations.
+    Defines a proper name for a service or resource shape.
+This title can be used in automatically generated documentation and other contexts to provide a user friendly name for services and resources.
 Trait selector
-    ``:test(service, operation)``
+    ``:test(service, resource)``

-    *Any service or operation*
+    *Any service or resource*
 Value type
     ``string``